Cappa-Linux/Cappa-Projects/README.md

 cd Cappa-Projects && ./deploy.sh
 ```
 > [!CAUTION]
 > Before build make sure you change username of path repo in relang/pacman.conf.
-If no when building ISO will fail and got errors cant sync custom-repo.
+If no when building ISO will be failed and got cant sync custom-repo errors.

 5. Move packages and build database of packages